BigPolarBear1/Factorization_new/README.md

 EUREKA!
 I was right!!!!!
 I was fucking right!
 As long as the number of times N is subtracted is a square in the factor base, we end up with a smooth.
 So when we multiply relations together, ALL we need to do is maintain a square and we are garantueed to have a smooth.
 I can do this tomorrow.
 Come  on, final stretch now, final effort to victory.
 Fuck yea.
 About to prove everyone wrong haha.

 Should be easy now.
 Fuck man, I was about to kill myself out of desperation.
 Its always in the darkest moments the solution finally comes.
 Never give up folks.

+I got it.
+I finally got it.
+After nearly 2 years.
+I got it for real now.
+I can definitely code this within a day.
+Just solve linear congruence mod primes from the factor base.. and the amount of times N gets subtracted needs to be a square inside the factor base, so using that, we can very easily determine which relations we need to multiply together.
+Its a simple as that!!!!!!!
+FUCK.
+Finally.
+I don't think I could have endured one more day of this desperation.
+Just the right time for it to finally come to me.